 Landscape Architect: If recommended for grant, should be conditional upon a tree protection plan and a full landscape plan being submitted.

 Metropolitan Police Crime Prevention: Entrance needs to be moved towards the highway and sealed to remove hiding places.
 Cycle store needs to be sealed and secure.

-Sent: Replies: Expiry: 19-JUN-07
+Sent: 70 Replies: 1 petition (15 signatures) Expiry: 19-JUN-07